ramakarl/voxelizer/README.md

 Pineda, 1998, A Parallel Algorithm for Polygon Rasterization (Edge Functions),  https://www.cs.drexel.edu/~david/Classes/Papers/comp175-06-pineda.pdf<br>

 Citation of this work:<br>
-Citation of this code in papers or projects is appreciated.
+Citation of this code in papers or projects is appreciated.<br>
 2019.
 Hoetzlein, Rama.
 Voxelization of a triangle in 3D. https://github.com/ramakarl/voxelizer

 <br><br>